awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-edit-trigger.md

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

 1. On the **Applications** page, choose the name of the application associated with the deployment group where you will modify a trigger\.